-The health programs have recently been expanded to include dental assisting.
-The medical community throughout the region depends on the training of Swainsboro Technical College students for employment needs.
-Construction has been completed on the 20,000-square-foot classroom and student services building.
-This facility houses the health programs, adult education classrooms and computer labs, student services offices and the office of the president.
+In 1996, Construction was completed on the 20,000-square-foot classroom and student services building.
+This facility houses the health programs, student services offices and the office of the president.

-With the acquisition of the old Swainsboro High School property adjacent the campus, Swainsboro Technical College has continued to grow.
-An existing building on the site has been renovated to house the New Connections and Fatherhood Initiative programs.
-A computer classroom has recently been set up to accommodate the expansion of computer classes.
+In 1998, with the acquisition of the old Swainsboro High School property adjacent to the campus, Swainsboro Technical Institute has continued to grow.
+One of the existing buildings on the site was renovated to house the New Connections and Fatherhood programs.